chillibits/splash-screen/README.md

 Method | Description
 -------|------------
 setVideo(int res_id) | Sets the animation video of the SplashScreen.
-You have to pass this argument, otherwise the app will get an error. setImage(int res_id) | Sets the image of the SplashScreen, which is displayed when the animation has ended.
+You have to pass this argument, otherwise the app will get an error. setVideoDark(int res_id) | Set the animation video of the Splash Screen for the dark theme. setImage(int res_id) | Sets the image of the SplashScreen, which is displayed when the animation has ended.
 You have to pass this argument, otherwise the app will get an error. setTextFadeInDuration(int millis) | You can call this method to set the duration of the fade in animation of the title and the subtitle. setTitle(String title) | This method replaces the name of your app, which is the default title of the SplashScreen, with a custom string.